 Whiteflies are tenacious, destructive pests that cause extensive damage to many types of plants, from tomatoes and sweet potatoes to roses and houseplants.
 Closely related to aphids and mealybugs, they get their name from the waxy, white powder that covers them.
 Whiteflies reproduce rapidly, especially during warm weather, and become extremely difficult to control once populations build.
 With warm conditions — outdoors or indoors — whiteflies reproduce year-round.
 Both adult whiteflies and immature nymphs damage plants.

-Control: Effective whitefly control starts at the earliest possible sign of the pest.
+Effective whitefly control starts at the earliest possible sign of the pest.
 If you've had whitefly problems in the past, don't wait.
-Apply preventive, proactive treatments before the pests reappear.
-GardenTech® brand offers several highly effective options to kill whiteflies by contact and keep protecting for up to three months.
-These products treat edibles* and ornamentals.
-Reapply as needed, but not more than once every seven days:
+Be proactive to prevent repeats.
+GardenTech brand offers highly effective options to kill whiteflies and protect plants:

-- Sevin® Insect Killer Ready to Use simplifies targeted spot treatments of individual plants or small garden areas.
-Adjust the nozzle for a direct stream or a broad spray.
-Treat to cover all plant surfaces thoroughly, giving special attention to the undersides of leaves.
+- Sevin Insect Killer Ready to Use2 simplifies targeted spot treatments of individual plants or small garden areas.
+Adjust the sprayer nozzle to get your desired spray width and kill whiteflies on contact.
+Spray to cover all plant surfaces thoroughly.
+Give special attention to the undersides of leaves.

-"Whiteflies and their pupae on a leaf" by Scot Nelson licensed under CC BY 2.0
+"Trialeurodes vaporariorum" by Erin Finkle is licensed under CC BY 2.0 "Whiteflies and their pupae on a leaf" by Scot Nelson licensed under CC BY 2.0 (public domain)